Politics, mobile overshadow Alibaba's fairy-tale run

 Yet while e-commerce should continue to grow in the Middle Kingdom, the increasing shift to mobile commerce means that the amount Alibaba actually earns will come under downward pressure.

 Two-thirds of the company's sales still come from its consumer-to-consumer marketplace Taobao, where it primarily earns revenue from advertising and marketing services.
-As with Google Inc (GOOGL.O) and Facebook Inc (FB.O), Alibaba charges less for marketing on mobile devices than on computers.
+As with Google Inc and Facebook Inc, Alibaba charges less for marketing on mobile devices than on computers.

 It reported a monetization rate of just below 2 percent from mobile, which now comprises 42 percent of overall gross merchandise value versus 36 percent in the previous quarter.